 High-quality discussions about the news empower children with knowledge and skills for the future.
 Our programme, Topical Talk, enables them to join these discussions in school and online.

 We create resources for teachers to have in-depth discussions about the news in their classrooms.

 Resources are created by experienced teachers and world-class journalists, fact-checkers and senior editors.
 They enable children to have in-depth discussions about the big issues of our time.

 We run Topical Talk Festival: the world’s biggest news festival for children.

-For seven weeks, children have weekly classroom sessions and join international discussions online with each other and global topic experts.
+For 6-weeks within a 9-week period, children have weekly classroom sessions and join international discussions online with each other and global topic experts.

 They take part in live events and competitions, and build towards publishing their opinions in writing, audio journalism and film for the chance to win awards.

 We train teachers to facilitate high-quality discussions about the news with confidence.

 And we support schools and groups of schools to implement these discussions regularly.